Chairman of the Board

 and Chief Executive Officer

-At Fiserv, Martire led a group that served banking, credit union and mortgage service providers.
-During his tenure, he grew annual revenue from approximately $110 million to more than $650 million, serving clients in over 90 countries through operations in the United States, Europe, Latin America and the Asian-Pacific Rim.
+At Fiserv, Martire led a group that served banking, credit union and mortgage service providers, growing annual revenue from approximately $110 million to more than $650 million, and serving clients in over 90 countries through operations in the United States, Europe, Latin America and Asia.

-Martire joined Fiserv through a merger of Citicorp Information Resources, Stamford, Conn., where he served as chairman and chief executive officer.
-He joined the Citicorp unit through its merger with National Sharedata Corporation in 1983, where he was responsible for managing eight facilities management operations in the Midwest.
+Martire joined Fiserv through a merger of Citicorp Information Resources, where he served as chairman and chief executive officer.
+He joined the Citicorp unit through its 1983 merger with National Sharedata Corporation, where he was responsible for managing eight facilities management operations in the Midwest.

 and Chief Operating Officer

-Gary Norcross is president and chief operating officer (COO) of FIS, a position to which he was named in 2012.
-As COO, Norcross is focused on the steering and execution of the company’s global business strategy.
+President and chief operating officer of FIS, Gary Norcross is highly focused on steering and executing FIS’ global business strategy.

 Highly respected throughout the industry, Norcross has experience serving financial institutions large and small, domestic and global.
-He joined FIS in 2003, through the acquisition of ALLTEL Information Services where he served as president of the Integrated Financial Solutions division.
-During his time with ALLTEL Information Services (and prior to that Systematics, Inc.), he has held various key leadership roles.
+He joined FIS in 2003 through the acquisition of ALLTEL Information Services, where he served as president of the Integrated Financial Solutions division in addition to other key leadership roles.

 Norcross also holds a variety of leadership and board of directors’ roles.
-He serves on the dean’s executive advisory board for the Sam M. Walton School of Business at the University of Arkansas, and serves on the board of the YMCA of Florida’s First Coast and the Knowledge is Power Program’s (KIPP) Impact School in Jacksonville.
+He serves on the dean’s executive advisory board for the Sam M. Walton School of Business at the University of Arkansas, and is a member of the board of the YMCA of Florida’s First Coast and the Knowledge is Power Program’s (KIPP) Impact School in Jacksonville, Fla.